How to Get Married Online in NYC

 1. Get your NYC Marriage License

 Project Cupid is the NYC Marriage Bureau’s online portal to get a marriage license virtually.
 You will need to sign up and pay the $35 license fee, then choose your virtual appointment date.
-Note that appointments are competitive; new spots tend to be released every Thursday at 9am.
-Alternatively, you can go to any open City Clerk in New York state.
-I’ve heard that Scarsdale, Greenburgh and Yonkers all have open City Clerks.
-Call first to find out availability.
+Note that appointments are competitive; new spots are released every Thursday at 9am.
+If that doesn’t work and you need a license ASAP (for example, for visa reasons), you can email email@example.com or DM them on Twitter and plead your case for an emergency license appointment.
+The Clerk can use their discretion to grant last-minute appointments.

 2. Wait at least 24 hours, but not more than 60 days